junxit/us-congress-bills-115/metadata.md

 - 2018-03-07 — Introduced in Senate
 - 2018-03-07 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-04-25 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-07-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 115-291.
+- 2018-07-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 115-291.
+- 2018-07-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 504.